 Lizzie’s book contains many helpful appendices.
 One of these is her ‘Letter to someone in a doctor’s waiting room.’
 Every person’s story is unique and all will have different journeys.
 But what is consistent across everyone who develops anorexia is that all will have a first visit to the doctor.
 This can be a really positive experience or a negative one.
 It can be a crucial turning point, or just another staging post in the continual harm that anorexia does.
 This letter, republished here in a downloadable format, is designed to help any person at this crucial time.

-Many more useful resources are available from Beat, the national Eating Disorder charity.
+Many more useful resources are available from Beat, the UK’s eating disorder charity.

 Resources for schools

 What insights about Body Confidence have you gained that you wish you had known when you were 13 years old?